vconkin/vconkin/README.md

 ### Hi there 👋 I'm Verena!
 ------
-I'm an early-career marine ecologist interested in movement and spatial ecology.
-Got into coding by accident, stayed for the beautiful graphs and data visualizations 📊
+I'm an early-career marine ecologist interested in behavioral and spatial ecology of marine mammals.
+Got into coding by accident, stayed for the beautiful graphs and data visualizations 📊 Currently a PhD student at Georgetown University working with the [Potomac Chesapeake Dolphin Project](http://www.pcdolphinproject.org/).